Nalanda district: Economy

 Agriculture is the backbone of the economy, with the majority of the population engaged in agriculture.
 Rice, wheat, maize, pulses, potato, fruits, and vegetables are the main crops.
 A newly setup Ordnance Factory, one of the 41 Indian Ordnance Factories has been set up by the Ministry of Defence, Government of India to manufacture artillery shells at Nalanda by the then Defence Minister Shri George Fernandes.
 Then there is the railway coach maintenance plant at Harnaut Block of Nalanda.

-Tourism is well developed, with lakhs of people flocking at ruins of Nalanda University, Rajgir and Pawapuri.
+Tourism is well developed, with million of people flocking at ruins of Nalanda University, Rajgir and Pawapuri.
 Rajgir was the first capital of Magadh Empire.
 Buddha had spent years at this place.
 Surrounded by five hills, it has got scenic views.
 Pawapuri, the Nirwana place of Mahavir, is holy place for the Jains.
 In 2006 the Ministry of Panchayati Raj named Nalanda one of the country's 250 most backward districts (out of a total of 640).
 It is one of the 36 districts in Bihar currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).